frank-j-kocina/beginner-web-development/README.md

 ## Tool Set and Miscellaneous Tech

 ### Integrated Development Environment (IDE)
 * [IntelliJ IDEA](https://www.jetbrains.com/idea) - We do most of our coding in IntelliJ.
-There is a 30 free trial on the ultimate edition.
+There is a 30 day free trial on the ultimate edition.
 It is kind of overkill for learning, but would be good to get familiar with.

 ## Front End Tech